 Salon du Vintage poster (left) – Facebook: Vintage Fair (right)

-It’s well known: “It was better before!” » Nostalgics and other “retromaniacs” will therefore be there for the 22nd vintage fair, at the Halle du Carreau du Temple, in the Marais, in Paris.
+It’s well known: “It was better before!” » Nostalgics and other “retromaniacs” will therefore be at the rendez-vous of the 22nd vintage fair, at the halle du Carreau du Temple, in the Marais, in Paris.
 No less than 100 merchants will share the 2m000 to exhibit clothing, cars, watches, jewelry, furniture and designer objects.
 The event is part of a responsible social and sustainable economy, with an ecological concern for limiting CO2 production.

 Because overproduction is everywhere.
 An example ?
 Each French person buys on average 9 kilos of clothes per year and recycles 3.
 On the other hand, with “fast fashion” we buy 60% more clothes than 15 years ago.
 Improving recycling is therefore crucial because the clothing industry is very polluting.
 So, “vintage” is not only cool but also virtuous.